 If your pan is really rusty—like you wondered if it could ever be used again rusty—then you may want to repeat the heating/oiling/cooling process 2 or 3 times before you use it.

-What you’ll find is that every time you do this—clean it, dry it on the stove, then oil it—it'll clean easier, become increasingly non-stick, and even get less prone to any rust appearing on it.
+What you’ll find is that every time you do this—clean it, dry it on the stove, then oil it and cool it—it'll clean easier, become increasingly non-stick, and even get less prone to any rust appearing on it.

 Now Start Cooking